-You can often find mixed pairs working the 36th Street Yard in Denver.
+You can usually find a collection of GP15-1's at the UP's North and 36th Street Yards in Denver.

 Can you spot the GE units that have been running coal through the Moffat Tunnel?

 Six Burlington Northern F units were stored at Denver’s stockyards for a time in the mid-1980s.
 BN F7 No. 732 is a former Northern Pacific locomotive.